By using the Website and/or purchasing our Service, you acknowledge that:

 - Resell or make commercial use of the Website, the Service or Materials; or (b) make any derivative use of the Website, the Service or Materials.

 Registering For An Account

 Pricing and Fees

-All returns will be calculated according to the actual purchase price paid at the time of purchase.
+All refunds will be calculated according to the actual purchase price paid at the time of purchase.
 Please note that returns for credit and debit card transactions are issued within two (2) business days, however it may take up to five (5) business days for the credit to post to your credit card or bank account.

-Online Form Completion Service
+A. Online Form Completion Service

-Physically Shipped Media & Products
+B. Physically Shipped Media & Products

 If you cancel your order before the product is shipped, we will refund the full purchase price.
 If you cancel your order after the product is shipped, we will not issue a refund.
 If you are mistakenly sent a different product than what you ordered, or if the product is defective upon receipt, we will replace the product at no additional cost to you.